 Modifies 2nd paragraph on P.25 as follows

 If a device receives a TC IE with a MSN between 0xf0 and 0xff, it concludes that the mesh root is in initialization phase.
 If a device receives a TC IE with a MSN between 0xf0 and 0xff after receiving a TC IE with a MSN between 0x00 and 0xef, it concludes that the mesh root has been reinitialized.
-The device should clear the MT and NT related to the L2R mesh advertised in the TC IE. The use of the values 0xf0 - 0xff by the mesh root is optional.
+The device should clear the MT and NT related to the L2R mesh advertised in the TC IE. If the metric used in the L2R mesh before reinitializing is not used in any L2R mesh including the reinitialized L2R mesh, the metric is deleted from the LQM list in all global NT entries.
+The use of the values 0xf0 - 0xff by the mesh root is optional.